mplewis/mplewis.com/src/content/index.tufte.md

 I currently live ✂ in Denver, CO and work at [T-Mobile](https://t-mobile.com) as a devops engineer.
 We build the [TVision](https://www.t-mobile.com/tv) over-the-top cable streaming product.
 My work is in Kubernetes, AWS infrastructure, and Node.js microservices.

+In past lives, I've built full-stack Rails payroll software at [Gusto](https://gusto.com) and Bluetooth Low Energy-connected devices and apps at [Punch Through Design](https://punchthrough.com).
+Check out [my résumé (PDF)](resume.pdf) to learn more.

 # I create stuff.

-* [Frontend Doesn't Suck Anymore](/talks/fdse): It's 2017 and the web is fun again.
+- [Frontend Doesn't Suck Anymore](/talks/fdse): It's 2017 and the web is fun again.
 Learn how to move out of the backend and
-* [src2png](https://github.com/mplewis/src2png): Create beautiful, syntax-highlighted, high-resolution PNGs from your snippets of code.
+- [src2png](https://github.com/mplewis/src2png): Create beautiful, syntax-highlighted, high-resolution PNGs from your snippets of code.
 Great for your next software talk.
-* [whyvote.us](http://whyvote.us): Find out how much impact your presidential election vote really makes.
+- [whyvote.us](http://whyvote.us): Find out how much impact your presidential election vote really makes.
-* [csvtomd](https://github.com/mplewis/csvtomd): Convert your CSV files to Markdown in the terminal.
+- [csvtomd](https://github.com/mplewis/csvtomd): Convert your CSV files to Markdown in the terminal.
-* [Boundary Waters 2015](bwca_2015): Photo gallery from my trip to the Boundary Waters Canoe Area in Ely, MN in 2015.
+- [Boundary Waters 2015](bwca_2015): Photo gallery from my trip to the Boundary Waters Canoe Area in Ely, MN in 2015.
 I built a [static site generator](https://github.com/mplewis/expose.py) for this project.

 # I do stuff.

 I adore planes ✂ and aspire to get my private pilot's license.
 I enjoy motorcycling with friends around twisty back roads{moto}.
 When the weather is nice, I love camping, canoeing, and mountain biking.
 Other interests of mine include science fiction, blinky lights, and open-source software{foss}.
-I occasionally [talk about software](/talks/fdse).
+I occasionally [talk about software](/talks/fdsa).

 My résumé ✂ is [available here (PDF)](resume.pdf).
 Please feel free to contact me via email at [matt@mplewis.com](mailto:matt@mplewis.com).